Underpinning explained

 What We Check For

-A comprehensive underpinning report involves a detailed assessment of the property’s foundation and the surrounding environment.
+A comprehensive underpinning report involves a detailed assessment of the building and the site conditions.
 Here’s what we typically check for:

-1. Foundation Condition: We assess the current state of the foundation, looking for cracks, uneven settling, or other signs of damage.
+1. Foundation Condition: We assess the current state of the foundation, looking for building cracks and gaps, uneven settling, or other signs of damage.
 This helps us determine the extent of the foundation issues.

 2. Structural Movement: We check for any signs of structural movement, such as misaligned doors and windows, leaning walls, or uneven floors.